SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - Days can have as much as 18 hours of sunlight in the summer and as few as 6 in the winter.

-While some people are drawn to snow camping and chilly conditions, others might not be as well-prepared.
+While some people are drawn to snow camping and chilly conditions, others might not be as well-prepared for a cold winter.
 Those who travel to Iceland hoping to see the Northern lights might not be prepared to stay up until 11:00 every night waiting for the sun to go down.

 Many seasoned travelers say that fall is the best time to travel to Iceland.
 The days last an average length, and while the weather is a little cold, it’s not yet freezing.
 Additionally, you’ll miss the popular tourist season, avoiding crowds and cutting costs for services.
 If you don’t mind a little extra company, however, summer is a perfectly fine time to go, too.